rocifier/udt/README.md

 Provides most of the UDT protocol implementation including handshaking and handling a full range of packet types.
 Does all the low-level decoding of packet headers.
 Interfaces with congestion control, automatically retransmits lost packets, and sends official shut down packets when it's shut down.

+### Packets

+UDT always tries to pack application data into fixed size packets (the maximum packet size negotiated during handshaking), unless there is not enough data to be sent.

 ## Socket